software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 # Sprint 1

 This week we'll start working on the project described by the Product Owner in the [project description](/project-description).
 As we have learned, in Scrum the project advances in short iterations called _Sprints_.
 Each of our three sprints last two weeks.
+This week is the start of the Sprint 1.

 {: .highlight }